One Life to Live storylines (1980–1989): 1983–1986

 In 1983 Karen falls in love with fugitive Steve Piermont (Robert Desiderio, Light's real-life husband.)
 In spite of Larry urging her to remain in Llanview, she decided she would rather go on the run with a man who needed her than stay with her old demons.

-Karen’s sister Jenny fell in love with David Rinaldi (Michael Zaslow), a concert pianist, who had fathered Dorian’s daughter Cassie.
+Karen's sister Jenny fell in love with David Renaldi (Michael Zaslow), a concert pianist, who had fathered Dorian's daughter Cassie.
 Although married to Herb, Dorian was at turns furiously bitter towards, and jealously possessive of David.
 She sought to drive a wedge between David and Jenny, going as far as seducing him.
 Her schemes ultimately backfired; not only was she unsuccessful at breaking up David and Jenny, but Herb also found out about her fling and divorced her.
 David and Jenny were then embroiled in a spy storyline in 1985, taking them to Vienna, Austria with Viki & Clint.
 Jenny and David remained in Vienna.

-Thanksgiving 1983, Asa held a lavish costume ball in honor of his young wife Samantha.
-During the festivities, Olympia escaped captivity and revealed to Bo that she was still alive, and that Asa wasn’t really his father (the last bit turned out not to be true.)
-Olympia tried coaxing Bo into shooting Asa, but he couldn’t pull the trigger.
+Thanksgiving 1983, Asa held a lavish costume ball in honor of his young wife, Samantha.
+During the festivities, Olympia escaped captivity and revealed to Bo that she was still alive, and that Asa wasn't really his father (the last bit turned out not to be true.)
+Olympia tried coaxing Bo into shooting Asa, but he couldn't pull the trigger.
 When Olympia herself tried to kill her husband, Samantha lunged to save Asa and knocked Olympia and herself out a window.
 Only Samantha survived the fall.
 When she was informed that Asa was a liar and a bigamist, she dumped him then and there.
 Perhaps the most spectacular part of this storyline was its length.
 While it was all supposed to occur in the space of one night, it took up an entire month's worth of episodes, with five, hour-long episodes being aired for four whole weeks.
 These episodes took up approximately 20 hours of airtime and were all dedicated to the events of one single evening.